weberlab-hhu/helixer_scratch/cli_suggestions/api_suggestions.md

 optional arguments:
   -h, --help            show this help message and exit
+  --config-file CONFIG_FILE  Config in form of a YAML file with lower priority than parameters given on the command line.

 Data input and output:
   --input-db-path INPUT_DB_PATH  Path to the GeenuFF SQLite input database (has to contain only one genome).